savvas-paragkamian/emodnet-traits/README.md

 Infraphylum     12
 ```

+## Fishbase

+[Fishbase](https://www.fishbase.ca/search.php) is the most comprehensive database
+for fish and marine animals.
+It has mostly curated content that can be
+consindered as gold standard.
+There is package in R that allows users to
+download data from the database.

+The species have an internal identifier called SpecCode.
+In the directory
+`fishbase` there are some tables extracted from fishbase that contain species
+traits.

+WoRMS is connected to fishbase.

 ## How to use the repo

 This repo has submodules so in order to clone all of them use the following